kevenv/kevenv.github.io/templates/blog/cuda_saxpy.md

 ```CUDA
 cudaMemcpy(y, d_y, N * sizeof(float), cudaMemcpyDeviceToHost);
 ```

+Since kernel launches are asynchronous (non-blocking), there could be a race between the kernel execution and the memory transfer.
+However `cudaMemcpy()` ensures that the data transfer will not begin until the kernel has completed so there is no need to call `cudaDeviceSynchronize()` in this case.

 When we are done with the GPU, we should free the allocated GPU memory:
 ```CUDA